phillipecardenuto/watermark-removal/README.md

-# PDF SOLVENT - A Solvent for PDF RETRACTION Watermarks
+# PDF SOLVENT: A Solvent for PDF RETRACTION Watermarks

 Removes 'RETRACTED' watermarks from Academic PDF articles.